 Youse are invited into deep South Philly to celebrate the 21st birthday of Francis Geminiani while he visits his family home on summer vacation from Harvard.
 Nextdoor neighbor Bunny Weinberger and her son Herschel will be there, in addition to surprise guests from Francis’ school.
 Watch drama unfold as these two different worlds collide!
-Written as a conflicted love letter to his home city, playwright (and Central High Class 224 graduate) Albert Innaurato's rambunctious comedy would become the longest running, non-musical show in Broadway history!
+Written as a conflicted love letter to his home city, playwright (and Central High Class 224 graduate) Albert Innaurato's rambunctious comedy would become one of the longest running, non-musical shows in Broadway history!

 Performance Times: